-NFL Week 8 Power Rankings: Ravens Rise; Patriots Continue Dominance
+NESN

 18. Oakland Raiders (3-3; 18): The Raiders actually played a decent game against the Packers but Aaron Rodgers simply was undeniable.
 Josh Jacobs looks better every week.

-19. Jacksonville Jaguars (3-4; 19): Things got a little weird in Cincinnati on Sunday, but the Jags were able to get back into the win column thanks to a very impressive performance from Leonard Fournette on the ground (29 carries, 131 yards).
+19. Jacksonville Jaguars (3-4; 19): Things got a little weird Sunday in Cincinnati, but the Jags were able to get back into the win column thanks to a very impressive performance from Leonard Fournette on the ground (29 carries, 131 yards).

-20. Tampa Bay Buccaneers (2-4; 20): The Bucs have yet to win a game at home this season, so maybe it;s a good thing they go on the road to face a new-look Tennessee Titans squad on Sunday.
+20. Tampa Bay Buccaneers (2-4; 20): The Bucs have yet to win a game at home this season, so maybe it’s a good thing they go on the road to face a new-look Tennessee Titans squad on Sunday.

 21. Pittsburgh Steelers (2-4; 27): The Steelers got a necessary bye week to heal up, and now they face the Miami Dolphins on Monday night.
 All things considering, moving to 3-4 would be a solid consolation for what seems like a lost season.